kashyap1807/kashyap1807/README.md

 - 💻 Currently working & learning .NET Core, Angular, Azure Services And SSMS.

-- 🎯 Aim for best code quality and smooth coding practice.
+- 🎯 Aim for best code quality and smooth coding practise.

 - 💥 Always excited about leaning new things and implement it.